glidernet/ogn-bootstrap/README.md

 bootstrap
 ---------

 A basic shell script for running the installation on a new device.
 It relies on the update script to install the correct version for the running hardware.
-This will create the gpu nodes for RPI and setup a new 'flarm' user that the software will run as.
+This will create the gpu nodes for RPI and setup a new 'ogn' user that the software will run as.

 configure
 ---------